 “Any more advice, Tim?”

-Landis and Bronfman looked at each other and laughed.
-“You are out of control, Tim,” Landis admitted.
+Landis and Bronfman look at each other and laugh.
+“You are out of control, Tim,” Landis observes.

-After Edgar left, Landis leaned back and called PJ in New York, telling me to join in the conversation.
+After Edgar leaves, Landis leans back and called PJ in New York, telling me to join in the conversation.

 “Something about an LSD punch at Jack Nicholson’s?”

 “That and hustling on Santa Monica, Coke at the top of the Hollywood sign, Belushi being fired from SNL, and multiple orgies at the Chateau, Pomona college, and Nicholson’s pool party.”

 “Blame that on the LSD,” I meekly suggest.

 “Don’t say anything, just shop the script around.
 I’ll keep Miller under my heel.
 Until Tim showed up, it was a full-time job.”

 It’s time for lunch.
 I suggested Du-Par’s but Landis decides we’ll hit El Coyote across from Paramount.
 We stop in at Paramount to see a friend of his.
 Word is sure to get back that we’re shopping the script.
 He has no intention of abandoning Universal, just that it’s wise to keep them anxious.